 Indiana has long been nicknamed the “Hoosier State” for its great school spirit and unique community camaraderie.
 From a 39-student college of scientific therapeutics to a large state college system with thousands of potential graduates, Indiana leads the way in Midwest higher education.* Post-grad work opportunities include the powerhouse banking institution 1st Source Corp., Eli Lilly Pharmaceuticals, and ITT Educational Services.
 These employment prospects turn many students into lifelong Hoosiers.

 Sports enthusiasts will have no time enjoying Indiana life, with attractions like a Colts football game or the Indianapolis Motor Speedway and Hall of Fame Museum.* Check out the shops or enjoy the scenic outdoors while hiking or picnicking in Brown County.
 Jump off the limestone cliffs when no one is watching in Bloomington.
 Or take yourself out for a walk along the canal downtown.
 Lafayette offers the Columbian Park Zoo and Buccaneer Bay Indoor Aquatic Center, while Hammond is home to zippy bartenders at Dick’s R U Crazy.
-A growing microbrew culture, changing seasons, and Hoosier hospitality make Indiana a great place to learn and live – what more could an aspiring student ask for?*Wikipedia, “Colleges and universities in Indiana” *www.in.gov/visitindiana
+A growing microbrew culture, changing seasons, and Hoosier hospitality make Indiana a great place to learn and live – what more could an aspiring student ask for?Click Here to See the Best Colleges in the US*Wikipedia, “Colleges and universities in Indiana” *www.in.gov/visitindiana

 Purdue is a public university in West Lafayette, Indiana founded by John Purdue in 1869, and currently offers over 200 majors and 70 master’s programs in the fields of pharmaceuticals, nursing, and medicine.
 Purdue has a total undergraduate enrollment of about 40,000 students that attend classes on a campus that takes up just over 2,400 acres, with an academic calendar that operates on a semester system.
 Purdue has a student-to-faculty ratio of 13:1 which is on the smaller end for a large public institution.